jangelini/geneticae/README.md

 `geneticae` package, as it the case of some previous packages which require a data frame or matrix containing genotype by environment means with the genotypes in rows and the environments in columns.
 In this package, data in long format is required.
-Genotypes, environments, repetitions (if any) and phenotypic traits of interest can be presented in any order and there is no restriction on columns names.
+There is no restriction on columns names of genotypes, environments, repetitions (if any) and phenotypic traits of interest.
 Also, extra information that will not be used in the analysis may be present in the dataset.
 Finally, `geneticae` offers a wide variety of options to customize the biplots, which are part of the graphical output of these methods.

 This package can be used through [this](https://geneticae.shinyapps.io/geneticae-shiny-web-app/) Shiny